 Unlike buying petrol where every liter costs the same, electricity gets more expensive the more you use.
 NEPRA (the government authority) sets prices based on consumption "slabs".

-How to calculate your exact current slab rate?
-Because these Rupee values change every few months via government notifications, we built a highly accurate Estimated Bill Calculator on our homepage.
-Just punch in your estimated units, and it will apply the correct math.
-You can also read about the new fixed charges and tariff reductions introduced this year.
+How to estimate your current slab rate?
+Because these Rupee values change through government notifications, we built an Estimated Bill Calculator on our homepage.
+Enter your estimated units to get a practical approximation, then confirm final rates through official NEPRA or GEPCO notices.
+You can also read about fixed charges and tariff updates introduced this year, and our guide to GEPCO protected vs unprotected consumer status.

 2. Single-Phase vs. Three-Phase (Beware of Peak Hours)